 God has a genius plan.
 It works.
 It has worked since Jesus' ascension.
 It works in our day of Pandemic and post-pandemic time.
 It begins with leaders who value multiplication as well as addition, and who want to be part of God's genius plan to call and send his people to every community and neighborhood until every nook and cranny of the world has seen the Kingdom of God in its midst.
 It looks like reaching many for Jesus in 2020!

 And it begins with you.

-The Rev. Dr. Peter Meier can be reached at the Florida-Georgia District Office: (877) 457-5556 or via email: pmeier@flgadistrict.org in Goshen.
-The firstborn of Egypt was destroyed, but because of the obedience to apply the blood the angel of death passed over Goshen.
+The Rev. Dr. Peter Meier can be reached at the Florida-Georgia District Office: (877) 457-5556 or via email: pmeier@flgadistrict.org by Victor Belton

 Nothing is Normal, Usual, Casual or Stable